-Cardi B's Tribute To Mac Miller After The Grammys Got A Response From Ariana Grande
+Cardi B Posted A Tribute To Mac Miller After The Grammys That Got Love From Ariana Grande

 Cardi B won big at the Grammys last night.
 The 26-year-old rapper took home the Grammy for Best Rap Album on Sunday, Feb.
 10, sparking excitement from her fans and disappointment in others, namely Mac Miller's fans.
 The late rapper's last album, Swimming, was nominated for Best Rap Album alongside Invasion of Privacy, and Cardi B won out.
 But Cardi B's tribute to Mac Miller after the Grammys is a heartfelt move on Cardi's part.

 Cardi B had the odds stacked against her in the Best Rap Album category.
 She was the only woman nominated in the category that included Travis Scott's ASTROWORLD, Pusha T's Daytona, Nipsey Hussle's Victory Lap, and Miller's Swimming.
 This nomination marked Cardi's second year in a row being nominated and Miller's first.

 Fans of Miller believed Miller would end up winning Best Rap Album posthumously, taking the fact that the Grammys invited his parents out to the event as a hint.
 But Cardi ended up winning.

 Ariana Grande was particularly upset about that.
 Not about Cardi's win, but rather the fact that the Recording Academy nominated Miller posthumously, invited his parents out to the show, and then didn't give him the award for Best Rap Album.

 It should be noted that the Grammy Awards winners are decided by voting members of the Academy, therefore a win for Miller could never be guaranteed.
 Still, it's not hard to understand why Grande was emotional — it would have been amazing for Miller to win the award and so many people thought he deserved it.